A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Computational experiments

-The performance of both the original \PIPS and the hierarchical approach are heavily problem-dependent.
+The performance of both the original \PIPS and \HSCA is heavily problem-dependent.
 Given the superior performance of \PARDISO on large linear systems, \PIPS is largely favored on systems with a manageable number of linking constraints and large blocks of constraints.
-On the other hand, the hierarchical extension struggles with large Schur complements and large diagonal blocks since \MAFiftySeven is the slower linear solver.
-Also, fewer blocks mean less potential for distributing and shrinking the Schur complement, the main idea of the hierarchical approach.
-In a way, both approaches complement one another, being efficient on mutually exclusive problem classes.
-Depending on how the modeler splits a given model into blocks, one approach may outperform the other even in the same instance.
-This depends on multiple factors: the available compute resources, the amount of dense linking constraints, and the availability of a fast linear solver (suited for either approach).
+On the other hand, the hierarchical extension struggles with large Schur complements and large diagonal blocks since \MAFiftySeven's factorization routine is slower on large systems.